jedisct1/libsodium-doc/advanced/custom_rng.md

 Before calling `sodium_init()`.

-However, it is not thread-safe, and was designed to be just a boilerplate for writing implementations for embedded operating systems.
+It does fast key erasure.
+However, it is not thread-safe (locks must be added if this is a requirement), and was designed to be just a boilerplate for writing implementations for embedded operating systems.
 `randombytes_stir()` also has to be called to rekey the generator after fork()ing.

 If you are using Windows or a modern Unix-based system, you should stick to the default implementations.